Kilkenny City A.F.C.: 20th century

+21st century

 The club celebrated its 40th anniversary in 2006.
 The anniversary was celebrated with a memorial mass at Father Fiachra's Church presided over by Father Willie Purcell and complete with a gospel choir.
-Dave Bassett, former Wimbledon manager was guest of honour with former Northern Ireland international, Gerry Taggart also attending the club's anniversary banquet at the Lyrath Estate Hotel.
+Dave Bassett, former Wimbledon manager was the guest of honour with former Northern Ireland international, Gerry Taggart also attending the club's anniversary banquet at the Lyrath Estate Hotel.

 2005 was notable for Kilkenny City by the arrival of Pat Scully.
 It was a season of two halves for the Black Cats.
 Their record before June read – played 15, won 1, drew 4 and lost 10.
 They sat on the bottom of the table with just 7 points out of a possible 45.
-The squad was bolstered in key areas with a handful of summer transfers including David Cassidy from Derby County.
+The squad was bolstered in key areas with a handful of summer transfers, including David Cassidy from Derby County.
 The new signings turned things around and immediately went on a run of six victories in a row culminating with the 5–0 destruction of Dundalk at Dundalk's home patch.
 Their record post-June finally read – played 21, won 14, drew 4 and lost only 3.
-Scully and his signings had quite miraculous taken Kilkenny from bottom of the table about halfway through the season to fourth by the end of the season.
+Scully and his signings had quite miraculously taken Kilkenny from bottom of the table about halfway through the season to fourth by the end of the season.

-Scully's success attracted the attention of Shamrock Rovers.
-The lure of the big club was too much to turn down and Kilkenny had lost their manager by the beginning of the next season.
-Scully took the cream of the talent with him including David Cassidy, Tadhg Purcell and Aidan Price to Rovers leaving Kilkenny's squad looking very bare.
+Scully's success attracted the attention of his former club, Shamrock Rovers.
+The newly-relegated club had sacked manager Roddy Collins and Scully was seen as the leading candidate.
+Scully was appointed as Rovers manager two days later, leaving Kilkenny to search for a replacement.
+Scully took the cream of the talent with him to Rovers including David Cassidy, Tadhg Purcell and Aidan Price.

-Scully's successor Adrian Fitzpatrick was sacked in October 2006.
+Scully's successor, Adrian Fitzpatrick, was sacked in October 2006.
 Gary Coad took over as caretaker manager until the end of the 2006 season.

 The club appointed Brendan Rea as their new manager in preparation for the 2007 season until July when he resigned.
 Tommy Gaynor then took over as manager.
 Subsequently, Tommy Gaynor parted company with the club leaving Under 21 Manager Noel Byrne as the last ever caretaker/ manager.
-On 10 November 2007 Kilkenny City played their last League of Ireland game losing 3–1 at home to Finn Harps.
+On 10 November 2007, Kilkenny City played their last League of Ireland game, losing 3–1 at home to Finn Harps.